peterlidee/dive-in-next-13-tests/blog/4.combined/combined.md

 # Dynamically and statically rendering client and server components

-Here's a quick recap.
+Here's a quick recap:

 **Client components** are components that:

 1. Use interactivity or event listeners.
+2. Use certain hooks:
-2. Use lifecycle or state hooks.
+   - Lifecycle or state hooks.
-3. Use custom hooks that use lifecycle of state hooks.
+   - Custom hooks that use lifecycle of state hooks.
+   - `useSearchParams` hook.
-4. Use browser only API's.
+3. Use browser only API's.
-5. Are Class components.
+4. Are Class components.

-6. (Start with the 'use client' directive.)
+A client component does not equal a client-side rendered component.
 All other components are by default **server components**.
+These are new and never render client-side.

 **Dynamic rendering** means that routes are prerendered on the server at request time, not at build time. `Next` dynamically renders routes when it encounters a dynamic fetch or dynamic functions:

 1. `headers()` or `cookies()`
-2. `useSearchParams` hook
+2. `useSearchParams` hook: (not always)
 3. `searchParams` page prop

 All other routes are statically rendered.
-That means that they are prerendered at build time (`next build`).
+That means that they are prerendered on the server at build time (`next build`).

 Before we combine these concepts we need one more tool, namely how do we test if a component is a server or a client component?